Decreasing paths of polygons: Degenerate polygons

 \begin{lemma} Let $P$ be a convex $m$-gon.
 Let $P'$ be an $n$-gon inscribed in $P$ with $n>m$.
-Then the vertices of $P'$ can be moved to the vertices of $P$ (not necessarily surjectively) in fewer than $\frac{3n}{2}$ push-out moves. \end{lemma}
+Then the vertices of $P'$ can be moved to the vertices of $P$ (not necessarily surjectively) in fewer than $\frac{3n}{2}$ push-out moves.
+That is, applying less than $\frac{3n}{2}$ push-out moves to $P'$, we can arrange that $\{P'\}\subseteq \{P\}$. \end{lemma}

-\begin{proof} Assume that not all vertices of $P'$ occupy vertices of $P$.
+\begin{proof} Assume that not all vertices of $P'$ occupy vertices of $P$, i.e., $\{P'\}\not\subseteq \{P\}$.
 To move vertices of $P'$ to vertices of $P$, we can proceed as follows.
 If a stray vertex $p_i'$ shares some edge $[p_k,p_{k+1}]$ with another vertex $p_j'$, push $p_i'$ out with $p_j'$ onto either $p_k$ or $p_{k+1}$.
 Continue moving any vertices of $P'$ that are stray but not stranded to vertices of $P$ until perhaps all remaining stray vertices of $P'$ are stranded.
 In this situation, we are guaranteed the existence of a vertex of $P$ that is a double point of $P'$.
 Indeed, partitioning $\partial P$ in half-open edges $\partial P= \bigsqcup_{l=1}^{m} [p_l,p_{l+1})$, we see that at least one pair of vertices $p_i',p_j'$ belong to the same half-open edge of $P$.
 Since neither of them is stray, they occupy the same vertex of $P$.
 We can use this double point to unstrand any stray vertex of $P'$.
 Say such a stray vertex exists and belongs to some edge $[p_k,p_{k+1}]$.
 We first push $p_i'$ out onto $p_k$ with $p_j'$, then push the stray vertex onto $p_{k+1}$ with $p_i'$.
 We can continue to move any stranded vertices using double points until perhaps we again have unstranded stray vertices.
 Alternating between single push-out moves and use of double points, we can move all vertices of $P'$ to vertices of $P$.

 Let's estimate the number of moves in this algorithm.
 Let $M$ be the number of times single push-out moves are used to move unstranded stray vertices of $P'$, and let $N$ be the number of times that a double point is used to move stranded vertices of $P'$.
 The total number of push-out moves in the algorithm is $M+2N$.
 Let $s$ denote the initial number of stray vertices of $P'$, and let $u$ denote the initial number of unoccupied vertices of $P$.
 Since at every step the number of stray vertices is lowered by 1, we have that $M+N\leq s$.
 Since using a double point lowers the number of unoccupied vertices by 2, we have $2N\leq u$.
 We can now estimate the total number number of push-out moves used: